What is Rent Well?

 Why Take Rent Well?

-Individuals who are seeking this course come from many different backgrounds.
-A lot of individuals have been denied housing multiple times and come to this class to figure out why that is.
-Some individuals are working with case managers who enroll them into the class and they are not sure what they may get out of this course.
-And other individuals are first-time renters who’ve never read their lease agreement before and want to know how to make this the best experience possible.
+Many individuals looking to take Rent Well have been denied housing multiple times and come to this class to figure out how to get past that.
+Some individuals are working with case managers who enroll them into the class while others may be first-time renters who’ve never read their lease agreement before and want to be prepared.

-Not only would somebody get the education out of this class to help them maintain stable housing in the future, they also get to see a copy of their rental background report, the same report a landlord would see and make rental decisions on.
-Students also create a personalized housing portfolio to present to potential landlords and provides them with more information about the student’s background and strengths.
+Rent Well students not only learn tools to help them maintain stable housing in the future, they also get to see a copy of their rental background report, similar to the one a landlord would see and base rental decisions on.
+Students also create a personalized housing portfolio to present to potential landlords and provides them with more information about their background and strengths.
 Lastly, eligible graduates get to offer potential landlords the opportunity to register a Landlord Incentive Program which is paired with the Rent Well graduation certificate.

 What is a Landlord Incentive Fund?